qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

           a Jupyter Notebook.
         * Include Markdown cells to tell a story: explain what each computation is doing, and what your group learned from the results of each computation.
+        * Commit and push the notebook to GitHub.

 * **Discussion on fixing "bad" data (?? minutes)**
     * ???